Occupational Therapy

 • Home health care

-The Occupational Outlook Handbook predicts occupational therapy to continue to be a field very much in demand, as well as being one of the fastest growing health care professions.
-The U.S. Bureau of Labor Statistics predicts an increase of 24% in available occupational therapy positions by the year 2026.
+The Occupational Outlook Handbook predicts occupational therapy to continue to be a field in demand, growing faster than average.
+The U.S. Bureau of Labor Statistics predicts an increase of 12% in available occupational therapy positions by the year 2032.

 Additional information regarding the profession of occupational therapy and career potential can be accessed at the American Occupational Therapy Association.
 For more information regarding Xavier University's Department of Occupational Therapy contact the department directly at 513 745-3150.